Morrison seals $306 million Ocado deal in online catch-up

 Morrison's online offer will be met from Ocado's recently opened distribution centre in Dordon, central England.

-It will make an initial payment of 170 million pounds to Ocado to acquire Dordon and associated equipment, as well as a licence and integration fee.
+It will make an initial payment of 170 million pounds to Ocado to acquire Dordon and associated equipment, as well as a license and integration fee.

 Morrison said a further 46 million pounds will be invested to expand Dordon to accommodate its range, integrate with its systems and establish a delivery network.
 It expected to incur a further 25 million pounds of development costs this year.